lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 ---------------------------

 BSP library file names should describe the feature of the microcontroller that is being used.
 They should all be in snakecase with the first section being ``BSP_``.
-If the BSP library is for a specific functionality in the system, the name should describe the functionality.
+If the BSP library is for specific functionality in the system, the name should describe the functionality.
 Ex:

 .. code-block:: c